Director of Family Advocacy

 🔥 Testing Is Not the Problem—Low Standards Are

-Alpha does not evade standardized testing.
-We embrace it.
-If you seek an institution that compromises rigor or diminishes expectations, do not apply.
-But if you are committed to setting a high standard—and supporting every student in meeting it—start here.
+Alpha doesn't evade standardized testing.
+We embrace it fully.
+If you seek a school that sidesteps rigor or dilutes expectations, do not apply.
+But if you believe in establishing high standards—and supporting every student to meet them—begin here.

 👉 Watch MacKenzie explain (3 min)